thibodux/modal_msg/README.md

 ### Release Notes

+#### v1.0.2

+- Fixed CSS to make consistent the corners of header and footer sections

 #### v1.0.1

 - Fixed oversight that tokens in 6.5 and 6.6 may not be detected in the change event handlers if the dashboard tokens are changed quickly after loading
 - Small change to CSS path loading
-- Removed part of requirejs error handling.
+- Removed part of requirejs error handling

 #### v1.0.0